phughesmcr/Miski/README.md

 ## Purpose

-Miski's purpose is to provide a performant, stable, developer-friendly ECS architecture for modern Javascript projects.
+Miski's purpose is to provide a performant, stable, developer-friendly ECS architecture for modern web projects.

 Since ECS libraries are primarily used in games and other performance-critical applications, performant here means:

 * Miski aims to minimize garbage collection and memory allocation pressure, reducing the risk of dropped frames.
-* Miski takes advantage of web standards like `ArrayBuffer` and `Uint32Array` to provide fast, cache-friendly component storage, querying, and iteration.
+* Miski takes advantage of web standards like `ArrayBuffer` and `WeakMap` to provide fast, cache-friendly component storage, querying, and iteration.

 Stable here means:

-* The API will not change meaningfully
+* The API will not change meaningfully.
-* The results produced by the library are predictable and consistent
+* The results produced by the library are predictable and consistent.
-* No 3rd-party dependencies
+* No 3rd-party dependencies.

 Developer-friendly here means:

-* The library is well-documented, self-documenting, and has a clean, readable codebase
+* The library is well-documented, self-documenting, and has a clean, readable codebase.
-* The library is easy to understand, learn, and use
+* The library is easy to understand, learn, and use.
-* The library is easy to extend, customize, and integrate into existing projects
+* The library is easy to extend, customize, and integrate into existing projects.

 ### Goals